FAQs

 There is nothing for Class Members to pay.
 Harbour - one of the world’s leading litigation funders - has agreed to fund the CALL claim in full.
 As a result, there is nothing for BT customers to pay even if CALL lose the case.
 The total amount secured by Harbour at the moment is £25,654,695.36.
 Harbour has also secured ATE insurance to an amount totalling £16.5million.

-We are encouraging BT to settle this claim as soon as possible.
-However, if they refuse, it could be several years before we can secure compensation for BT customers.
 In the meantime, we will provide regular updates via this website and by email to those who have registered their interest.

 If you are suffering hardship or have financial concerns, either as a result of your landline or otherwise, further resources and information are available on the websites of organisations such as Citizens Advice, Age UK, Independent Age and Carers' UK, which also have helplines that you can call.